I bought my first vinyl cutter over ten years ago and have been learning ever since.

-Make Money with a Vinyl Cutter
+Make Money With a Vinyl Cutter

-Once I upload a bitmap, convert it to a vector with a single button, I need to clean up around the edges of the vector so no cut lines intersect with any other lines.
+Once I upload a bitmap and convert it to a vector with a single button, I need to clean up around the edges of the vector so no cut lines intersect with any other lines.
 This is a simple process that anyone with basic computer skills can easily master.
 When the file is ready to cut, I hit the print button just like I would with any home printer.

 Cutting vinyl shapes can be an excellent side business.

 Here are some ways I make money in my spare time with my Stika SX-15:

 - Decals for windows, Cutting masking for sandblasting mugs (I used regular vinyl, not the expensive sandblasting material).

 - Car decals; flames, swoosh, pin-striping

 - Tattoo decals.
 Copy the person's tattoo and turn it into a decal for their car

 - Iron-on vinyl lettering and decals for T-shirts (my biggest moneymaker).